ralexrivero/shortener/backlog.md

 - MVP
   - Create a short url, see urls, see details, update and delete urls
   - Redirect to the long url using the hash
+  - style forms using bootstrap and render using django-widget-tweaks

 #### user stories sprint 1

 - [x] as a user i want to be able to creat a short url
 - [x] as a user i want to be able to use CRUD operations on my urls

 ### Sprint 2